-Michigan Surgery Specialists is pleased to announce the addition of Dr. Emily Abbott, hand and microvascular surgeon in our Auburn Hills, Shelby Twp and West Bloomfield locations!
+Michigan Surgery Specialists is pleased to announce the addition of Dr. Emily Abbott, hand and microvascular surgeon in our Auburn Hills, Shelby Twp and Warren locations!

 Dr. Abbott specializes in injuries and illnesses of the hand, wrist, forearm and elbow in adults and children!
 Her fellowship experience allowed her to gain experience in an array of disorders, from routine conditions (like Carpal Tunnel and Dupuytren’s Contracture) to complex cases (such as microscopic nerve repair) and congenital conditions in young children.
 You can learn more about Dr. Abbott’s professional career and credentials on her biography page, however, this article is all about getting to know our newest hand specialist.